derrikdennis/javascript-challenge/README.md

 ## Results

-Results can be found at: <https://derrikdennis.github.io/javascript-challenge>
+Homework can be found at my [JavaScript Challenge](https://derrikdennis.github.io/javascript-challenge) webpage.